Stanford-BioE80/Stanford-BioE80.github.io/_docs/syllabus.md

 | Wed 22 April | Analysis and design of molecules  |
 | Fri 24 April | Analysis and design a genetic systems |

-## Week 4: Engineering Abstraction
+## Week 4: Engineering Abstraction in Biology

 | Day         | Title  |
 | ----------- | -------|